Particular/docs.particular.net/nservicebus/compliance/software-supply-chain.md

 ---
 title: Software supply chain
-summary: How the integrity of software produced by Particular Software is maintained during the software development life cycle.
+summary: How the integrity of software produced by Particular Software is maintained during the software development life cycle
 reviewed: 2021-10-08
 ---